GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 ### Output Data

-The Future-Customer-Value-Segments pipeline generates a bunch of files in the output directory.
+The pipeline generates several files in the output directory.
 These files can be divided into two categories, **validation files** and **prediction reports**:

 #### Validation Files